kc-howe/Betti-Numbers/README.md

-# Computing Betti Numbers
+# Betti Numbers

 ## Description
 This repository computes Betti numbers of a topological space.
 These Betti numbers can be computed by first triangulating the topological space by a simplicial complex, then representing this complex as a collection of boundary matrices, and lastly performing some reduction on these matrices.
 The original purpose of this repository was programatically solve the problem of finding the Betti numbers of the 2-dimensional Klein bottle, given as an exercise in Edelsbrunner and Harer's *Computational Topology: An Introduction*.

 ### Betti Numbers
-Betti numbers can be thought of as a count of p-dimensional holes in a topological space.
-They are computed by finding the rank of p-th homology group H<sub>p</sub> of a triangulating simplicial complex of a space.
+Betti numbers can be thought of as a count of p-dimensional holes in a topological space for positive dimension p.
+The 0th Betti number of a space is better thought of as a count of disconnected components of a space.
+Betti numbers are computed by finding the rank of the p-th homology group H<sub>p</sub> of a triangulating simplicial complex of a space.
 Such a complex can be described as a collection of boundary matrices describing the (p-1)-dimensional boundaries of each p-simplex in the simplicial complex.

 ### Boundary Matrices
 The p-th boundary matrix of a complex is a relatively simple construct.
 Given a dimension p and an arbitrary indexing of the p-simplices and (p-1)-simplices of the complex, the p-th boundary matrix has **a<sub>i</sub><sup>j</sup> = 1** if the i-th (p-1)-simplex is a face of the j-th p-simplex and **a<sub>i</sub><sup>j</sup> = 0** otherwise.
 By computing the Smith normal form of these boundary matrices, one can easily compute the ranks of the p-th cycle groups Z<sub>p</sub> and (p-1)-th boundary groups B<sub>p-1</sub>.
 These appear as the zero columns and non-zero rows, respectively.
 If these ranks are computed for all dimensions p, then the ranks of the p-th homology groups (i.e. the Betti numbers of the space) can be computed by the differences **rank(H<sub>p</sub>) = rank(Z<sub>p</sub>) - rank(B<sub>p</sub>)**.

 ### Euler Characteristic
 Computing the Betti numbers of a space also enables us to compute the Euler characteristic of that space.
 By the Euler-Poincaré theorem, the Euler characteristic of a topological space is merely the alternating sum of its Betti numbers.
 A few examples of Euler characteristic are given in `examples.py`.

+### Reduced Betti Numbers
+Reduced Betti numbers give a somewhat more intuitive and pleasing result when interpreting Betti numbers as p-dimensional holes.
+In summary, they are equivalent to the standard Betti numbers except for the case of p=0, in which case the reduced 0th Betti number is simply the 0th Betti number minus one.
+This guarantees that the 0th reduced Betti number is 1 if there is a gap between two disconnected vertices (i.e. a 0-dimensional hole).
+Techinically, the procedure of reducing boundary matrices produces the reduced Betti numbers of a space.
+This repository stores the standard Betti numbers after a computation, however both are retrievable.

 ### Limitations
 Unfortunately, this approach is untenable for large complexes, as the boundary matrices of a complex are generally sparse and quite large.